 31 August 2014

 I think a couple factors go into this.
-Some people claim it's because the world is becoming atheist, but I don't buy that: certainly in America, the notion that religion is less dominant than it used to be would be farcical, and the trend from the 70s on forward -- the entire history of the hobby -- is for it to become more religious.
+Some claim it's because the world is becoming atheist, but I don't buy that: certainly in America, the notion that religion is less dominant than it used to be would be farcical, and the trend from the 70s on forward -- the entire history of the hobby -- is for the United States to become more religious.
 But there surely is a marked nervousness about the concept in RPG circles.

 This is, in fact, nothing new.
 RPGs have always, generally speaking, sucked at depicting religion and faith.
 Part of this is the OD&D dungeon fantasy mindset, where it was important to know what level your cleric was, what nifty magical toys he had, and oh, of course, what alignment he was, but pesky things like doctrine, dogma and ritual practice were afterthoughts at best.
-I had more than one conversation with players of D&D clerics in the 70s where they could rattle off all the stats and items, but were shaky on the names of their gods ... except that, of course, the gods in question were "Lawful Good!"
+I had more than one conversation in the Seventies with players of D&D clerics where they could rattle off all the stats and items, but were shaky on the names of their gods ... except that, of course, the anonymous gods in question were "Lawful Good!"

 Beyond that, the bewildering array of deities most fantasy campaigns and settings had, combined with alignment, contributed to a bulletpoint view of religion.
 Sure, the Sea God's about water, uh-huh, uh-huh, and sailors worship him, uh-huh, uh-huh, and, like, dolphins are his messengers, uh-huh, uh-huh, and, well ... alright, alright, he's Lawful Good!
 Okay???
 Nothing about doctrine.
 Nothing about history.
 Is the clergy celibate?
 What does a wedding service look like?
 Are they in favor of slavery?